Why AI Apps Should Stop Using a Single Model

 Even within the same provider, the differences can be significant.

-For example, in our own testing while building Ask Linc, we saw clear variation across models in tasks like:
+For example, while building Ask Linc we saw clear variation across models in tasks like:

 - multi-step reasoning